 |Screen size||Viewing distance range for 1080p HDTVs|

 This is for HD TVs, and you might be surprised at how close this distance is.
-A 1.9m viewing distance seems rather paltry for a 50” screen, but this tends to be in-line with what THX recommends:
+A 1.9m viewing distance seems rather paltry for a 50” TV screen, but this tends to be in-line with what visual-entertainment company THX recommends:

-- That 40° of your field of vision should be taken up by TV for the best immersive experience
+- That 40° of your field of vision should be taken up by TV for the most immersive experience.

-- So before you bust out your protractor, multiply your seating distance by 0.84 and this equals your recommended screen diagonal
+- But before you bust out your protractor, multiply your seating distance by 0.84 and this equals your recommended screen diagonal.

 If that wasn’t enough of a learning curve for you, 4K TVs come with a recommendation you sit even closer than with HD TV.
 This is perhaps to best appreciate the difference in quality that 4K can provide.
 Here are the recommendations from Crutchfield for 4K TVs: